Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/AzureRM.EventHub.md

 Creates a new authorization rule on the specified namespace.

 ### [New-AzureRmEventHubNamespaceKey](New-AzureRmEventHubNamespaceKey.md)
-Removes the specified Event Hub.
+Creates a new primary or secondary key for the authorization rule on the specified Event Hubs namespace.

 ### [Remove-AzureRmEventHub](Remove-AzureRmEventHub.md)
 Removes the specified Event Hub.